SamErde/samerde.github.io/_posts/2024-12-09-Revising-Join-Path-in-PowerShell.markdown

 ---
 layout: post
-title:  "Going Back in Time with Join-Path in PowerShell"
+title:  "Revisiting Join-Path in PowerShell"
-subtitle: Tips and tricks for using Join-Path in cross-platform PowerShell scripts.
+subtitle: Tips for using Join-Path in backwards-compatible and cross-platform PowerShell scripts.
 date:   2024-12-09 06:45:00 -0400
 author: Sam Erde
 categories: [PowerShell]